Reschivon/jForth/README.md

 ## Credits
 - [JonesForth](https://github.com/nornagon/jonesforth/blob/master/jonesforth.f) for the excellent step-by-step commentary of building an interpreter in assembly
-- [eForth](http://www.exemark.com/FORTH/eForthOverviewv5.pdf) for the elegant, minimalistic primitive word set and source code + explanation of high level forth words
+- [eForth](http://www.exemark.com/FORTH/eForthOverviewv5.pdf) source code of high level Forth words derived from 30 or so primitives
 - [StackExchange](https://softwareengineering.stackexchange.com/questions/339283/forth-how-do-create-and-does-work-exactly) article on CREATE and DOES> which got me curious about the Forth interpreter in the first place
-- [Python Interpreter](https://www.openbookproject.net/py4fun/forth/forth.html) A simplified interpreter without the mindfuck of managing pointers.
+- [Python Interpreter](https://www.openbookproject.net/py4fun/forth/forth.html) A simplified interpreter without the mindbending of managing pointers.
 Good starting point before attempting a full-on interpreter.
 - Wise men from the Silicon Valley Forth Interest Group
 - More wise men from the Forth2020 Users group